“What are we even going to do in Racha?”

 With our late lunch devoured and a few toasts complete, we continued off-roading along the ridge.
 The magic hour glow was starting to appear, turning the rolling hills golden.
 Racha is famed for its autumn colours, yellow and red leaves bursting from the hillsides all around.
 We were a few days too early to catch it at its vibrant best, but no matter.
 It just made us appreciate those singular flaming beauties all the more.

 Suddenly, Nika stopped the car and out jumped Elene.
 Did we hit something?
-Did we burst a tire?
+Did we burst a tyre?
 “She has seen a rock she likes”, explained Nika.
 Before we knew it, the back door was swung open and Elene was dumping massive clumps of limestone into the boot, a satisfied grin on her face.
 “Beautiful!”, she declared.
 This must have been a good find, because before long Nika was hacking away at the embankment with an axe (which he just happened to have in the car), while more and more rocks piled up in the boot.
 Inspecting them up close, they were indeed quite beautiful, and given the number of fossils, crystals, and other natural wonders proudly displayed in the family home, I wasn’t overly surprised by this humorous behaviour.
 Delighted with her newfound bounty, Elene jumped back in the front seat and we continued on our way.

 It wasn’t long until our next stop.
-This time, a discarded bundle of hay by the side of the road caused Nika to slam on the breaks and reverse back.
+This time, a discarded bundle of hay by the side of the road caused Nika to slam on the brakes and reverse back.
 Mother and son were out of their seats in a flash, breaking off chunks so that they could squeeze it into the back.
 “That’ll feed our 60 rabbits”, explained Nika.
 Rabbits?
 I hadn’t even noticed one let alone 60!
 The boot overflowing with rocks and hay, we were laughing for the next five minutes.

 A little further on… “Don’t you want to go over there and take a look?”, by which Nika really meant, “I think we should drive even more off-road and go check out that cool spot over there”.
 So we did, turning off the dirt track and onto the hillside, weaving around giant crater-like holes created by sinking limestone.
 Shaori Reservoir shimmered in the distance, and golden grass swayed back and forth all around as we wandered across the plateau.
 “Modi, modi!”
 Elene called, beckoning us over to a wild blueberry bush she had found.
 All four of us gorged on the sour treats, admiring the colourful ensemble of red rowan berries and rosehip growing next to the purple leaved bush.
 A branch of each was coming home too, another splash of colour to be added to the cosy dining room.